Aloo Methi Recipe

 You will find all the ingredients to make alu methi in an Indian grocery store.

-How To Make Aloo Methi
+How To Make Methi Aloo Sabji Recipe – Step By Step

 Preparation

 Chop the leaves roughly and then use them to make the sabzi.
-There is no need to finely chop the leaves as they will wilt once cooked.
+There is no need to chop the leaves finely as they will wilt once cooked.

 Aloo Methi Recipe

-Heat 3 tablespoon oil in a non-stick pan or a well-seasoned cast-iron pan over medium-high heat.
+Step 1: Heat 3 tablespoon oil in a non-stick pan or a well-seasoned cast-iron pan over medium-high heat.

 Oil heating in a pan.

-• ½ teaspoon cumin seeds
+• ยฝ teaspoon cumin seeds

-• ¼ teaspoon asafetida
+• ยผ teaspoon asafetida

 • 2 teaspoon chopped garlic